 During the global IT slowdown in 2001, Cisco Systems, a global IT network equipment provider, faced significant short-term financial challenges as revenues declined.
-In order to retain top talent and bolster its corporate social responsibility goals, Cisco Corporate Philanthropy established a program that allowed numerous employees to engage with nonprofits through its Community Fellowship Program.
-Michael Yutrzenka, the director of Public Benefit Investment, oversaw the placement of 81 Cisco employees to 21 organizations for one-year externships.
+In order to retain top talent and bolster its corporate social responsibility goals, the Cisco Systems Foundation, the firm's philanthropic arm, allowed numerous employees to engage nonprofits through its Community Fellowship Program.
+At that time, Michael Yutrzenka, the director of Public Benefit Investment, oversaw the placement of 81 Cisco employees to 21 organizations for one-year externships.
 In March of 2001, Ed Granger-Happ, CTO at Save the Children, presented his Wiring the Global Village white paper to Cisco, in which he hypothesized that nonprofit agencies could solve their common ICT problems more effectively and be more attractive to corporate partners via a collaborative working group.
 At Mike's suggestion, Ed brought on Dipak Basu as a Cisco Fellow at Save the Children.
-Both Basu and Granger-Happ agreed that technology, particularly network technology, could improve the effectiveness of field offices during emergency relief operations in remote regions.
+Both Basu and Granger-Happ agreed that technology, particularly network technology, could improve the effectiveness of field offices in executive relief operations in remote regions.
 More importantly, they agreed that there was a large gap between then-current common practices among global relief agencies' use of network IT and its potential.
 Together they decided to pursue creation of an inter-agency organization that would pool IT talent, resources, and donations across the largest global relief agencies to better leverage their individual efforts.

 In October 2001, Basu and key supporters convinced Cisco to sponsor a forum for US-based international relief agencies to form an ongoing consortium to pursue joint network IT projects.
 As Basu recalls, "Each NGO sent 1-3 people, but the overall atmosphere was non-collaborative."
 Not that this surprised Cisco.
 Michael Yutrzenka remarked later, "The nonprofit sector has a tendency to create great organizations based on passion, but business aspects are not always taken into account."
 Cisco understood the value in partnering, even with rivals at times, to pursue joint benefits, and so continued to support Basu's efforts.
 Basu and Granger-Happ convinced the attendees to pursue a network IT pilot program in relief regions that otherwise had poor infrastructure.
 Cisco agreed to make a \$ 100K equipment grant to network 25 target sites with VOIP (voice over internet protocol) technology.
-With the help of Accenture, forum member locations were prioritized and the equipment was successfully installed in agencies' sites in Afghanistan, Pakistan, and Sudan.
-Networked field site calls were directed through a Cisco Call Manager in Menlo Park, which would direct calls to the appropriate destinations.
+With the help of Accenture, forum member locations were prioritized and the equipment was successfully installed in agencies' sites in Afghanistan, Pakistan, Sudan, and Ethiopia.
+Networked field sites could contact a Cisco call center in Menlo Park, which would direct calls.
 The success of this project showed that while agencies normally "competed" for donor dollars, there was significant leverage potential in a single, network IT-focused nonprofit consortium.